-This completes the construction of X, which clearly satisfies ().
+Define X as the union of all double rays in X^ , all explicit ends, and those implicit ends that have been earmarked.
+X clearly satisfies ().
 We will show that X is a connected but not path-connected subspace of |G|, by proving the following implications:

-- If X is not connected, then $\Omega \setminus X$ contains a closed set of continuum many ends. - If X is path-connected, then X contains a closed set of continuum many ends.
+- If X is not connected, then $\Omega \setminus X$ contains a closed set of continuum many ends. - ullet If X is path-connected, then X contains a closed set of continuum many ends.